isabela42/HyDRA/README.md

 ### HyDRA with Docker container image

 HyDRA can be run using a Docker container image.
-To do so, users may choose to run <a href="#https://github.com/isabela42/HyDRA/blob/main/ipda_HyDRA_docker.sh">individual commands on the HyDRA Docker container with ipda_HyDRA_Docker.sh</a>, which can be parsed in any terminal running BASH.
+To do so, users may choose to run individual commands on the HyDRA Docker container with [ipda_HyDRA_Docker.sh](https://github.com/isabela42/HyDRA/blob/main/ipda_HyDRA_docker.sh).
+These commands can be parsed in any terminal running BASH.
 Please see the help menu with `bash ipda_HyDRA_Docker.sh -h`, replace any necessary input info and parse individual command lines in any terminal running BASH.
 See info on how to <a href="#tools">build HyDRA's Docker container image here</a>.

 Alternatively, users can also choose to i) add <a href="#input-files">all input files</a> to /docker/data folder before ii) building container image, iii) initiate the container with `docker run -it hydra:1.0.1` and iv) run <a href="#hydra-with-terminal-stdin">terminal stdin commands</a>.

 ### HyDRA with terminal stdin

-Users can also choose to execute each one of the commands in <a href="#https://github.com/isabela42/HyDRA/blob/main/ipda_HyDRA.sh">ipda_HyDRA.sh</a>, replacing the variables names with respective info.
+Users can also choose to execute each one of the commands in [ipda_HyDRA.sh](https://github.com/isabela42/HyDRA/blob/main/ipda_HyDRA.sh), replacing the variables names with respective info.
 Please see the help menu with `bash ipda_HyDRA.sh -h`, replace any necessary input info and parse individual command lines in any terminal running BASH.
 Please make sure you have all <a href="#tools">tools</a> instaled and check that you meet their requirements.

 ### HyDRA with write-to-pbs BASH files

-HyDRA can also be run with the series of <a href="#https://github.com/isabela42/HyDRA/tree/main/write-to-pbs">write-to-pbs BASH files</a> to write and submit jobs on a high-performance computer (HPC) managed with a portable batch system (PBS).
+HyDRA can also be run with the series of [write-to-pbs BASH files](https://github.com/isabela42/HyDRA/tree/main/write-to-pbs) to write and submit jobs on a high-performance computer (HPC) managed with a portable batch system (PBS).
 If you are running HyDRA with these scripts, make sure you have all of the following ready to go before you run any of them:

 1. All tools are installed and your local copy of the script is updated with